 Address: 64-66A Kimberley Road, Tsim Sha Tsui

-The Kowloon Taproom itself is great - a robust selection of local craft beers, 90's music that makes me nostalgic... overall a good vibe!
+Although Tsim Sha Tsui (TST) can get crowded on the weekends, the street on which the Kowlooon Taproom is located is fairly quiet.
+With a robust selection of local craft beers and 90's music that made me nostalgic, I enjoyed the vibe at this cozy bar.
 We haven't tried the food here yet, but there's a mac n' cheese on the menu calling my name for next time!

 15) TAP - The Ale Project